metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 ...Then again, he's usually followed up those impact plays with boneheaded acts, so things have somewhat evened out with him.
 Still, better play than what I saw before in his game against the Falcons.

+First drive, and the Bucs record a three-and-out simply because they didn't have enough easy yardage outlets on third down.
+Bruce Arians loves his deep threats, doesn't he?

 **TB Pass Rush**
 Hits: 4
 Hurries: 5